espressif/esp-idf/docs/en/api-reference/system/freertos.rst

         * - IPC Tasks (``ipcx``)
           - CPU0 and CPU1
           - 24
-          - IPC tasks created for (and pinned to ) each CPU.
-IPC tasks are used to implement the IPC feature.
+          - IPC tasks created for (and pinned to) each CPU.
+IPC tasks are used to implement the Inter-processor Call (IPC) feature.
 See :doc:`/api-reference/system/ipc` for more details.

 .. only:: CONFIG_FREERTOS_UNICORE